 Goiter

-Goiter is a disease that occurs due to the growth of the thyroid glands located in the front part of the neck.
-Different causes can cause goiter.
+Goiter is a disease caused by enlargement of the thyroid glands in the front of the neck.
+Goiter can be caused by different reasons.

 Goiter is a disease that occurs in the thyroid glands.
-So, what is the thyroid gland?
-What does it do?
-The thyroid gland is a gland located in the front of the neck that regulates metabolism and secretes growth hormones.
-The thyroid glands need the mineral iodine, and in the case of iodine deficiency, the thyroid glands grow abnormally, and goiter occurs.
-Goiter can also be caused by too much or too little secretion of the thyroid hormone secreted by the thyroid glands.
-In goiter disease, nodules are formed by the growth of the thyroid glands.
+So what is the thyroid gland and what does it do?
+The thyroid gland is a gland located in the front part of the neck, which has a role in regulating metabolism and secreting growth hormones.
+The thyroid glands need the mineral iodine and in case of iodine deficiency, the thyroid glands grow abnormally and goiter occurs.
+Goiter can also be caused by too much or too little thyroid hormone secreted by the thyroid glands.
+In goiter, nodules are formed by the enlargement of the thyroid glands.

-• The leading cause of goiter disease is not to consume fatty foods from the opening of iodine mineral (iodine deficiency).
+• The main cause of goiter is not consuming foods rich in iodine mineral (iodine deficiency).

 • Genetic factors